 We would like to thank Paul Barford for making SURGE available and for his help with our SURGE questions.
 We are indebted to Jennifer Rexford for numerous insightful comments on earlier drafts of the paper.
 We are grateful to Balachander Krishnamurthy for the traces used in our simulation study, and to Ed Lazowska, Erik Lundsberg, and Amin Vahdat for access to the SGI machines used in our Internet experiments.
-Thanks also go to Steve Bellovin, Matthew Roughan, and Avi Rubin for their help with security and firewall issues, and to Fred Douglis, Larry Masinter, Mikhail Mikhailov, and Graig Wills for useful discussions, comments, and suggestions.
+Thanks also go to Steve Bellovin, Matthew Roughan, and Avi Rubin for their help with security and firewall issues, and to Fred Douglis, Larry Masinter, Mikhail Mikhailov, Oliver Spatscheck, Graig Wills, and anonymous referees for useful discussions, comments, and suggestions.